 Sustainability is about more than products and packaging—the very act of running your business carries its own operational impact.
 What steps could you be taking to reduce this?

 Your carbon footprint is a great place to start, but it's important to remember that this isn't just generated by the physical tasks you undertake.

-Many people overlook the fact that our digital activities also carry a carbon cost.
-Your website may be an "intangible" asset, but it’s powered by very real data centres, which are a huge drain on our planet's resources.
-It’s been estimated data centres could account for 3-13% of global electricity use by 2030.
+Many people overlook that our digital activities also carry a carbon cost.
+Your website may be an "intangible" asset, but it’s powered by very real data centers, which are a huge drain on our planet's resources.
+It’s been estimated data centers could account for 3-13% of global electricity use by 2030.
 For comparison, the aviation industry is currently responsible for 2% of annual human-generated CO2.

 Switch to green energy suppliers for your physical properties, and host your ecommerce store on a platform that's carbon-neutral, such as Shopify.
 Design less power-hungry stores.
 Think about the way you communicate digitally.
 Learn more about uncovering the hidden carbon cost of your ecommerce site as well as email, and adjust your habits accordingly.

 - Takeaway: Step back from your products, and look at the broader operational impact of your business and the way it runs on a day-to-day basis.

 4. Delivering on delivery

 Delivery is, of course, an essential element of ecommerce.
 All the more reason to ensure that you've taken all measures possible to improve the impact that your fulfillment process generates.